-The Tribal-State Gaming Compact (hereafter "Compact") between the State of California and the Mooretown Rancheria of Maidu Indians of California (hereafter "Tribe") was executed on August 3, 2020.
+The Tribal-State Gaming Compact (hereafter "Compact") between the State of California and the Quechan Tribe of the Fort Yuma Indian Reservation (hereafter "Tribe") was executed on August 31, 2017.

-The Compact authorizes the Tribe to operate a maximum of 2,250 slot machines at no more than three gaming facilities, one of which has a primary purpose other than gaming and operates no more than 50 slot machines, and engage in Class III gaming only on eligible Indian lands held in trust for the Tribe, located within the boundaries of the Tribe's reservation.
+The Compact authorizes the Tribe to operate a maximum of 1,600 slot machines at no more than three gaming facilities located on eligible Indian lands held in trust for the Tribe, and located within the boundaries of the Tribe's reservation.

 The Tribe has agreed to pay the State its pro rata share of costs the State incurs for the performance of its duties under the Compact.
-The Compact does not require the Tribe to pay into either the Revenue Sharing Trust Fund (RSTF) or the Tribal Nations Grants Fund (TNGF) if the Tribe operates no more than 1,200 slot machines.
-If the Tribe operates more than 1,200 slot machines, the Tribe shall pay 6% into the RSTF or the TNGF of its "Net Win" from the operation of slot machines in excess of 350 slot machines.
+If the Tribe operates more than 1,200 slot machines, it shall pay into the Revenue Sharing Trust Fund (RSTF) or the Tribal Nation Grant Fund (TNGF) and amount equal to 6% of the Net Win, as defined.
+If the Tribe pays less than 1,200 slot machines, there is no requirement that the Tribe pay any amount into the RSTF or the TNGF.